Louis Agassiz Fuertes: Career and personal life

 After graduating from Cornell in 1897 he became an apprentice to the painter Abbott H. Thayer.
 In 1898, he made his first expedition, with Thayer and his son Gerald, to Florida.
 In 1899, Fuertes accompanied E. H. Harriman on his famous exploration of the Alaska coastline, the Harriman Alaska Expedition.

 Fuertes later traveled across much of the United States and to many countries in pursuit of birds, including the Bahamas, Jamaica, Canada, Mexico, Colombia, and Ethiopia.
 Fuertes collaborated with Frank Chapman, curator of the American Museum of Natural History, on many assignments including field research, background dioramas at the museum, and book illustrations.
 While on a collecting expedition with Chapman in Mexico, Fuertes discovered a species of oriole.
 Chapman named it Icterus fuertesi, commonly called Fuertes's oriole after his friend.

 In 1904 Fuertes married Margaret F. Sumner and they had a son, Louis Sumner, and a daughter, Mary.

 Fuertes regularly lectured on ornithology at Cornell University beginning in 1923.
 Fuertes was an able imitator of bird song and even made a trial recording for a Victor record in 1913.

 In 1926–27 he participated in the Field Museum's Abyssinian Expedition led by Wilfred Hudson Osgood.
 He produced some of his most exquisite bird and mammal watercolors as a result of this trip.

 Death

 Upon his return from Ethiopia, Fuertes visited Frank Chapman at Tannersville, New York.
 Returning from the meeting, his car was hit by a train at a railroad crossing near Unadilla, New York, and he was killed.
 A load of hay had concealed the oncoming train.
 His wife was seriously injured but survived.

-By a twist of fate, the paintings he carried all survived undamaged.
-This extraordinary and rare collection was later purchased from Mrs. Fuertes by C. Suydam Cutting.
+Despite the collision, the paintings he carried all survived undamaged.
+This collection was later purchased from Mrs. Fuertes by C. Suydam Cutting.

 Fuertes is buried at Lake View Cemetery in Ithaca, New York.